 - 2 large eggs

-- 1. Preheat the oven to 350°F (176°C).
-Butter a 9-inch square baking pan and line it with two crisscrossed sheets of aluminum foil, allowing the excess to hang out over the edges.
+- Preheat the oven to 350°F (176°C).
+Butter a 9-inch square baking pan and line it with 2 crisscrossed sheets of aluminum foil, allowing the excess to hang out over the edges.
 Butter the foil and dust the pan with flour, tapping out any excess flour.

-- 2. Toast the hazelnuts on a rimmed baking sheet for 10 to 15 minutes, or until the nuts are lightly colored and the skins are blistered.
-Wrap the nuts in a kitchen towel, fold the towel over the top, and let them sit and steam for 1 minute; then rub them in the towel to remove the loose skins.
+- Bake the hazelnuts on a rimmed baking sheet for 10 to 15 minutes, or until the nuts are lightly colored and the skins are blistered.
+Immediately dump the nuts in a kitchen towel, fold the towel over the top, and let them sit and steam for 1 minute.
+Then rub them in the towel to remove the loose skins.
 Cool completely.

 We’re fans of Nutella here.
 I always have a jar on-hand, so I knew I had to try this recipe.
 Nothing complicated here, and you end up with delicious results.
 The only issue I had with this recipe is that I don’t see the need to butter the pan when you’re going to line it with aluminum foil.
 Anyhow, we couldn’t wait for the pan to completely cool since we’re all fans of warm brownies, and these didn’t disappoint.
 They’re delicious both warm and cooled.

 I was lucky to have found some new-on-the-market packages of coarse-chopped toasted hazelnuts in my grocery store, which made it much easier to make these gianduia brownies.
-The results were delicious.
-Although I can’t completely agree with the author that these are the best brownies I’ve ever tasted, they’re right up there in the top few.
 I liked the combination of chocolates and Nutella, and they had just the right amount of sweetness—they weren’t overly sweet as some brownies can be.
 The results were delicious and right up there in the top few best brownies I’ve ever had.

-These gianduia brownies are full of hazelnut flavour, giving the satisfaction of eating Nutella straight from the jar, but without the guilt.
+These gianduia brownies are full of hazelnut flavor, giving the satisfaction of eating Nutella straight from the jar.
 It’s important not to overbake them—I gave them 45 minutes and they came out a little dry, so err on the side of underbaking.
 I also found that steaming the hazelnuts for a little longer made it easier to remove the skins—just two minutes instead of one made a difference.

 If you love Nutella (and who doesn’t?), you’re bound to love these brownies.
 I made a couple of slight changes to the procedure (I melted the chocolate mixture in the microwave and lined the pan with parchment paper instead of aluminum foil), and I only had an 8-inch pan.
 These brownies are rich and chocolate-y, with that hazelnut-y depth.
 Yum.
 One caveat: When kept at room temperature, they’re a bit crumbly.
 Stored in the refrigerator they’re cold, fudgy, and hold their shape.